 - Remove cheesecake from the freezer.
 Garnish with desired toppings.
 Slice and serve.

 - *After processing the ingredients together, the dough should be sticky and pinch-able.
-However, if your dough is not sticking together, add 1-2 tbsp water and process the ingredients again.
+However, if your dough is not sticking together, add 1-2 tablespoon water and process the ingredients again.
 This will add moisture and allow the dough to further combine.

 - The thickness of the crust will depend on the pan size.
 I recommend using a 10-inch pan.